rishabhjain4/disaster-pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ### Important Files:
-- `data/process_data.py`: The ETL pipeline used to process data in preparation for model building.
+- `data/process_data.py`: The ETL pipeline used to process data in preparation.
 - `models/train_classifier.py`: The Machine Learning pipeline used to fit, tune, evaluate, and export the model to a Python pickle (pickle is not uploaded to the repo due to size constraints.).
 - `app/templates/*.html`: HTML templates for the web app.
 - `run.py`: Start the Python server for the web app and prepare visualizations.